Diem-BL/base3pm/README.md

 npm run build
 ```

-For more information and support, please contact Base44 support at app@base44.com.

 ## Contributing / sharing updates

-You do not need to copy-and-paste these files into GitHub manually.
-Make your changes in this repository, commit them on a branch, and open a pull request in GitHub so reviewers can see the diff.
+Commit your changes on a branch and open a pull request so reviewers can see the diff.